amado831/sysprep-image/README.md

 Login with an account within the Administrator Group or with Domain Administrator privileges.

+Other settings: Enable Administrator if necessary.
+Add network printers

+To activate the inactive administrator account, run the command net user administrator /active:yes If you want to enable the guest account as well run the command net user guest /active:yes

 Remove local Administrator password.

 Go to c:\windows\System32\sysprep\sysprep.exe